Will Together Membership help me if I am in Scotland/Wales/Northern Ireland?

 Firstly, we believe most of the public would actually be with us if the full story is communicated to them effectively.
 As we know, governments and 90% of the media have given an incredibly one-sided story these last two years, supported with huge ad spend and behavioural science ‘nudge’ techniques.

 Secondly, a motivated and organised minority can certainly change things.
-It is not an exact comparison, but worth remembering that fewer people are Conservative Party members (180,000) than signed the Together Declaration (210,000) in just a few months, yet the Conservatives control government.
+It is not an exact comparison of course, but worth remembering that fewer people are Conservative Party members (approx 150,000) than signed the Together Declaration (210,000) in just a few months.

 We don’t need everyone on board to make our voices heard, and change things for the better.